 Allogeneic hematopoietic cell transplantation (HCT) has been used as a treatment for cancer and diseases of the blood system for decades.
-For this treatment, stem cells are collected from either related or unrelated donors.
-During the conditioning phase, high doses of chemotherapy (HDC), with or without radiation therapy, are used to eradicate the disease and this is followed by infusion of stem cells to rescue bone marrow and restore normal immune function.
-Major limitations of this technique include the increased risk of high morbidity and mortality related to increased age, relapsed or refractory disease or disease with an elevated risk of relapse following HCT, a history of aggressive chemotherapy, and comorbidities.2 All stem cell transplants (SCTs) preparative regimens have the potential for extensive toxicity.
+For this treatment, stem cells are collected from either related or unrelated healthy donors instead of from the patients themselves.^{2,3} During the conditioning phase, high doses of chemotherapy (HDC), with or without radiation therapy, are used to eradicate the disease, and this is followed by infusion of stem cells to rescue bone marrow and restore normal immune function.
+Major limitations of this technique include the increased risk of high morbidity and mortality related to increased age, relapsed or refractory disease or disease with an elevated risk of relapse following HCT, a history of aggressive chemotherapy, and comorbidities.3 All stem cell transplant (SCT) preparative regimens have the potential for extensive toxicity.
 Loss of appetite and energy, alopecia, and nausea/vomiting occur frequently and contribute to poor physical and emotional tolerance of the transplant procedure.
-In addition, mucositis, diarrhea, and transient pancytopenia are inevitable side effects of most preparative regimens, and these complications are synergistic in dramatically increasing the risk of infections during and post-transplant.3 Any decrease in toxicity, without concomitant loss of efficacy, would be desirable.
+In addition, mucositis, diarrhea, and transient pancytopenia are inevitable side effects of most preparative regimens, and these complications are synergistic in dramatically increasing the risk of infections during and post-transplant.4 Any decrease in toxicity, without concomitant loss of efficacy, would be desirable.

 Myeloablative means that the treatment kills (ablates) the stem cells in the bone marrow; the cells that produce new blood cells.
-Myeloablative conditioning (MAC) is a regimen that consists of a single agent or combination of agents that are anticipated to destroy the hematopoietic cells in the bone marrow.3 Extensive pancytopenia occurs within one to three weeks after administration of a MAC regimen and is typically irreversible.3
+Myeloablative conditioning (MAC) is a regimen that consists of a single agent or combination of agents that are anticipated to destroy the hematopoietic cells in the bone marrow.
+Extensive pancytopenia occurs within one to three weeks after administration of a MAC regimen and is typically irreversible.

-CLINICAL POLICY Omisirge (omidubicel)
+Omisirge (omidubicel)

 In April 2023, the U.S. Food and Drug Administration (FDA) approved Omisirge, a nicotinamide-modified allogeneic hematopoietic progenitor cell therapy.
 Omisirge is derived from cord blood and quickens the recovery of neutrophils in the body and reduces the incidence of infection.
-The product is intended to be used in patients \geq 12 years of age with blood malignancies who have a planned umbilical cord blood transplantation following myeloablative conditioning.^{4,5}
+The product is intended to be used in patients \geq 12 years of age with blood malignancies who have a planned umbilical cord blood transplantation following myeloablative conditioning. ^{1,5}

 A randomized, multicenter study with 125 enrollees comparing transplantation of Omisirge to transplantation of umbilical cord blood supports the safety and effectiveness of Omisirge.
-4,6,7 The study found that 87% of subjects who received Omisirge attained neutrophil recovery in an average of 12 days after treatment.
+5,6,7 The study found that 87% of subjects who received Omisirge attained neutrophil recovery in an average of 12 days after treatment.
 In comparison, neutrophil recovery was achieved in an average of 22 days in 83% of subjects who received umbilical cord blood transplantation.
 Additionally, subjects in the study who received Omisirge had fewer bacterial or fungal infections than the group of subjects who received umbilical cord blood transplantation.
-Additionally, subjects who received umbilical cord blood transplantation.
+Further analysis of this study regarding healthcare resource utilization showed that in the first 100 days after transplantation, patients who received Omisirge had fewer days in the intensive care unit, a shorter total hospital length of stay, and fewer deaths compared to the group of patients who received umbilical cord blood transplantation.
+These findings suggest that the use of Omisirge is associated with reduced healthcare resources due to faster hematopoietic recovery.